yourskc/q563_rzgpio/README.md

 ## 3. Run

-Copy the executable file to RZ/G2L using scp command, for example ( replace with your ip and username )
+Copy the executable file to RZ/G2L using scp command, for example ( replace them with your ip and username instead)

 on the RZ/G2L
 > scp skc@192.168.0.105:/home/skc/reneses_test/q563_rzgpio .